NickKelly1/blog-js-inheritance-the-dark-arts/readme.md

 Unfortunately, like a square peg into a round hole.

 TypeScript doesn't attempt to model the fine details of OOJS.
-It doesn't differentiate between properties on a class instance and propertyies on a classes prototype.
+It doesn't differentiate between properties on a class instance and properties on a classes prototype.

 ```typescript
 class MyClass {